Dolichomacrostomidae: Description

+Members of Dolichomacrostomidae are characterized by the presence of a tubular pharynx directed dorsocaudally and having a gland wreath with rhabdite glands.
+The brain is perforated by the ducts of the frontal glands, and the copulatory apparatus has a common gonopore for both male and female parts, with the female ducts open rostrally and the male ducts obliquely caudally into the common atrium.
+The male reproductive system has only one testis, which lies in front or at the same level as the ovaries.

 Ecology and distribution

-The Dolichomacrostomidae are all members of the meiobenthos.
+Species of Dolichomacrostomidae are all members of the meiobenthos.
 Moreover, they are primarily marine, with some forms entering brackish habitats.
-Many forms are particularly abundant in the subtidal meiobenthos, but here are also intertidal and a few deep-sea forms.
-Dolichomacrostomidae can be found in all major oceans worldwide, but many areas have been very poorly studied to date.
+Many forms are particularly abundant in the subtidal meiobenthos, but there are also intertidal and a few deep-sea forms.
+They can be found in all major oceans worldwide, but many areas have been very poorly studied.

 Reproduction

-Like almost all Platyhelminthes the Dolichomacrostomidae are simultaneous hermaphrodites.
+Like almost all flatworms, species of Dolichomacrostomidae are simultaneous hermaphrodites.
 They are remarkable for the high complexity of their genitalia.
 The male copulatory organ often consists of two parts, a glandular and a penis stylet.
 The former only transfers glandular secretions and the latter both sperm and glandular products.
-The female genitalia are often associated with sclerotized valve structures of unknown function.
+The female copulatory apparatus is often associated with sclerotized valve structures of unknown function.